Frequently Asked Questions

 You will be required to submit a progress report at the end of the research period.
 If your research exceeds 12 months, an interim report needs to be submitted at 12 months.
 Final reports are due 60 days after the end of your research.

-Awards are made to the institution for use by the award recipient for the awarded research project only.
+Award funding is provided to the institution for use exclusively by the award recipient for the awarded project.
 Thus, Bayer must be notified of any changes to the award recipient’s circumstances.
 Award recipients must contact the Program Secretariat to describe these changes and explain how they might affect the use of awarded funds.
-The transfer of an award to another institution will be at the sole discretion of Bayer.
+In case the award recipient changes institution before completion of the awarded project, the transfer of the award to the new institution will be at the sole discretion of Bayer.

-For applications to GOAP, applicants will be required to describe how their proposed research will translate into clinical benefits for patients with ophthalmic diseases and for healthcare professionals providing care.
+For applications to GOAP, applicants will be required to describe how their proposed research will translate into clinical benefits for patients with retinal diseases and for healthcare professionals providing care.
 The applications that offer the most compelling translational opportunities will be given greater weight during the review process.
+Priority will be given to projects relating to the current research focus.

 Which regulations am I required to follow if my project involves the use of recombinant molecules and/or animal or human subjects?